Featured

 Writing Fiction

 If you write stories, you know what it’s like to have most of a story idea, but not a complete plot.
 Wouldn’t it be a relief to have a tool that adds some structure to the process of coming up with plot elements, and suggests twists and turns?
 We’re proud to reprint William Wallace Cook’s Plotto: The Classic Plot Suggestion Tool for Writers of Creative Fiction, (previously published as Plotto: The Master Book of All Plots), which for decades has been so scarce and so prized by professional authors and screenwriters that you would count yourself lucky to buy a used copy for a hundred dollars!
-Our exact reproduction of Plotto retails for just $18.95, making it a tool everyone can afford.
+Our exact reproduction of Plotto retails for a relative pittance.

 We’ve also republished Cook’s autobiography, the Fiction Factory.